GAsplund/OWDiscordHelper/README.md

 Each line must be spaced out by semicolons on both the config file and users file.

 Config file:
-First line is your bot token
+First line is your bot token,
-Second line is your guild/server ID
+Second line is your guild/server ID,
 Third line is the debug setting.

 Example of config file: